 To help find your perfect space, check out the following apps and websites:

 - If you’re in search of a short-term professional location, e.g. for meetings or photo shoots, Breather offers exactly that.
-At the moment, though, you can currently only find them in ten cities in the US, Canada and UK.
+At the moment, though, you can currently only find them in ten cities in the US, Canada, and the UK.

 - LiquidSpace helps you find a variety of places to work from, for as long as you need.
 Signing up is free, and pricing for spaces depends on the individual location.

-A last option is to just take the Internet with you wherever you need it.
+One last option is to just take the internet with you wherever you need it.

-The easiest way to do so is getting a local SIM card, and either tether from your phone or use a MiFi (mobile Wi-fi device).
-For short-term or urgent needs for Internet access, this can be a life saver.
+The easiest way to do so is getting a local SIM card, and either tether from your phone or use a mobile Wi-Fi device.
+You can buy them unlocked to drop a local SIM card into, or with prepaid data service that you buy as you need it.
+Either way, for short-term or urgent internet access, this can be a lifesaver.

 Working on the Move

 The same goes for airports and train stations.
-While the Internet might not be necessarily fast, you can often find a quiet(ish) corner to sit down and type away for a while.
-If you’re flying a lot and want to make best use of your layovers, a Priority Pass gets you access to 1000+ airport lounges around the world.
+While the internet might not be necessarily fast, you can often find a quiet(ish) corner to sit down and type away for a while.
+If you’re flying a lot and want to make best use of your layovers, a Priority Pass gets you access to 1300+ airport lounges around the world.

 Ready to Start Working Remotely?